 Jess was a music teacher in Australia then worked as a Teaching Assistant in London before joining the TDT in 2014.
 A Politics and English Literature Graduate (University of Wollongong), Jess now supports schools through professional development audits while also developing and delivering Lesson Study training.

-A former Year 2 teacher at a London primary school and participant of the Teach First leadership development programme, Maria joined the Trust in the summer of 2016 having also worked as a communication officer for an NGO in Peru.
-Maria has a degree in Modern Languages (Spanish and Italian) from Durham University and has tutored students one-to-one for language GCSE and A-Level exams.
+A former Year 2 teacher at a London primary school and participant of the Teach First leadership development programme, Maria joined the Trust in the summer of 2016 having also worked as Communications and Information Officer for an NGO in Peru.
+Maria has a degree in Modern Languages (Spanish and Italian) from Durham University, where she also tutored students for their language exams.

 Phil is an assistant head teacher with responsibility for eLearning at Cramlington Learning Village.
 The school has had a fantastic ICT journey which began well over a decade ago and has led to an international reputation for effective and innovative use of technology for learning.
 He has been appointed as the lead teacher for the UK in a EU-led Creative Classrooms project and is a Google Certified teacher.

 Phil Naylor is in his second Assistant Headship at St Mary’s Catholic Academy in Blackpool.
 Phil has taught Science for 17 years ,is a former Lancashire Advanced Skills Teacher, an ITT and NQT professional mentor and a Primary School Governor.
 Phil is also Assistant Director of the Blackpool Research School and currently studying for an MSc Science.